Hull4Progress/Computing-for-Food-Security/README.md

 quarter, 2023.

 This repository gives an overview of the materials used by the course.
-This follows the course presented at UC Davis, but has been updated to reflect some lessons learned and additional content.
+This follows the basic outline of the course presented at UC Davis, but has been updated to reflect some lessons learned and incorporate additional content.

 We are very interested in comments and feedback!
 Please submit comments as new "Issues".